britram/pins/draft-trammell-inip-pins-latest.md

 ### Bandwidth Efficiency

-The bandwidth cost for looking up a name and other necessary associated data, from the point of view of the querier, amortized over all queries for all connections, should significantly impact total bandwidth demand for an application.
+The bandwidth cost for looking up a name and other associated data necessary for establishing communication with a given Subject, from the point of view of the querier, amortized over all queries for all connections, should significantly impact total bandwidth demand for an application.

 [EDITOR'S NOTE: What we mean here is that approaches that flood all name mapping updates to the entire Internet are probably not acceptable.
 Cite work on DNS traffic load to show that DNS has this property?]